 We’re so excited you’re considering investing in Detroit and it is our aim to make the process as streamlined as possible for all investors but most importantly for those who aren’t quite sure how to get started.
 The following guide will break down the steps and what options you should consider for your individual circumstance.

 Investment Properties come in all shapes and sizes.
 Some investors want to look for commercial real estate opportunities to rent to businesses while others may be more interested in residential investment opportunities for individuals and families.
 If you’ve made it this far you likely already have some sense of what you’re interested in pursuing, but we advise you to check out the full scope of what’s available as you may learn about something you previously hadn’t considered.

 2) Make an Offer

-Once you find your mark it is time to draw up an offer.
+Once you select a property, it is time to draw up an offer.
 This is done by writing out a Contract for Sale & Purchase which is a standard document used in all Detroit real estate sales and is approved by the Detroit bar association.

 3) Inspection and Title Work